 Now for a scanner, you have two choices.
 Basically to calibrate a scanner you need what’s known as a ‘target’ – an image showing the different colour patches and grayscale bars from white to black.
 If you’re doing this for yourself and you’ve properly calibrated your monitor and your printer and have achieved printouts you’re happy with, you can print out a target to use with your scanner.
 You can find target images online.

 The other choice is to buy what’s known as an ‘IT-8’ target.
 Again, these are available online and from some camera stores.
+If you’re using a flatbed scanner you can buy a printed target.
+If you’re using a film scanner you’ll need a target made on the type of film you’re scanning as each type of film renders colours differently.
 You scan the target and then use the resulting image with some software to create a profile for your scanner.
 There is a freeware program you can use called CoCa that will read your target scan and create a profile for you.
 See the links at the bottom.

 So, that’s a very quick overview of colour management – as I understand it, and I’m certainly no expert.
 One person who is an expert is Andrew Rodney; you can find him at the Digital Dog site.
 A few beginner-level articles on colour management for photographers are: